Green Paradise Offers Dwarf Variety Green Coconut Plant

 Feed your palm year-round with a weak liquid fertilizer, and increase frequency during the summer months when it's actively growing.
 Coconut palms are known to have several nutrient deficiencies, including a lack of phosphorus, nitrogen, manganese, and boron, so seek out a fertilizer blend specifically made for palm trees in order to supplement these losses.

 Propagating Coconut Palm

 If you can't find a coconut palm at a nearby nursery or store, you can still grow one indoors using—you guessed it—a coconut.
-To sprout a coconut palm, start with a coconut that still has some of its husk on and sounds full of water when you shake it.
-Place it in a bucket of room temperature water and soak for up to three days to help jumpstart the germination process.
+To sprout a coconut palm, start with a coconut that still has some of its husks on and sounds full of water when you shake it.
+Place it in a bucket of room temperature water and soak it for up to three days to help jumpstart the germination process.
 Next, bury the nut in a moist but well-draining soil mixture, leaving the top half exposed above the soil.
 Move the pot to a warm, well-lit area and continually water it (without allowing it to sit in water) every three days or so.
 With the right environment, you should see a seedling appear through the shell of the coconut within three to six months.